-Hello fellow readers, We chatted about fall flowering perennials (link below).
+Hello fellow readers.
+We chatted about Late-Season Bloomers (link below).
 An old friend, naturalist, and bird photographer, Mike Niven of Coatesville, PA, wrote that his Joe-Pye weed, one of the fall beauties, grew unusually tall this year, likely due to plentiful rains.
-He then asked if goldenrod was invasive, also one of my fall must-haves.
+He then asked if Goldenrod was invasive, also one of my fall must-haves.

 “Isn’t goldenrod an aggressive grower that can push out other species, and is it invasive in certain situations?”